atom-community/markdown-preview-plus/README.md

 ## License

-Markdown Preview Plus is realised under the MIT licence.
+Markdown Preview Plus (MPP) is released under the MIT licence.
 Please see [LICENSE](LICENSE.md) for full details.